Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r: Nonabelian Mellin transformation

 \section{Nonabelian Mellin transformation}

 In this section we introduce the Mellin transformation for complex manifolds and study its immediate properties.
+This is a non-abelian version of the Gabber-Loeser Mellin transformation defined in \cite{GL} for complex affine tori, and further studied in \cite{BSS} for abelian varieties.
+Here we extend these references to spaces with non-abelian fundamental groups.
+See \cite{LMWe} for more recent developments.

-Let $Y$ be a complex manifold of dimension $d$ with fundamental group $\pi_1(Y)=G$.
+Let $Y$ be a complex manifold of dimension $d$ with a base point $y_0$.
+Denote the fundamental group $\pi_1(Y, y_0)$ by $G$.
 We denote the universal cover of $Y$ by $\widetilde{Y}$.
-Let $\dR$ be a commutative ring, and let $\sF$ be a bounded $\dR$-constructible complex on $Y$. \bd We define the Mellin transformation of $\sF$ on $Y$ as
+Let $\dR$ be a commutative ring, and let $\sF$ be a bounded $\dR$-constructible complex on $Y$. \bd \rm We define the {\it Mellin transformation} of $\sF$ on $Y$ as

 where $p: \widetilde{Y}\to Y$ is the universal covering map, $\widetilde{q}: \widetilde{Y}\to \textrm{pt}$ is the projection to a point, and $D^b(\dR[G])$ is the derived category of right $\dR[G]$-modules.
-When there is no risk of confusion, we will simply write $\sM_*(\sF)$ instead of $\sM_*(Y, \sF)$. \ed Note that since $p^*\sF$ is a right $G$-equivariant complex and $\widetilde{q}$ is a right $G$-equivariant map, $R\widetilde{q}_! (p^*\sF)$ admits a natural right $G$-action.
+When there is no risk of confusion, we will simply write $\sM_!(\sF)$ instead of $\sM_!(Y, \sF)$. \ed Note that since $p^*\sF$ is a right $G$-equivariant complex and $\widetilde{q}$ is a right $G$-equivariant map, $R\widetilde{q}_! (p^*\sF)$ admits a natural right $G$-action.
 By definition, the Mellin transformation

 is a functor of triangulated categories.

 Let $\sL_G$ be the rank one $\dR[G]$-local system on $Y$ whose monodromy action is given by multiplication on the right.
 Note that $\sL_G\cong Rp_!\dR_{\widetilde{Y}}$ as sheaves of right $\dR[G]$-modules.
 Then an equivalent description of the Mellin transformation is given by the following \begin{prop}